trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/Blink.md

 ---

-## Description

 In the Blink course, you will create a _blink_ circuit, controlled by a microcomputer.
 The blink circuit is the first circuit electronics beginners creates.
 The circuit simply _blink_ an LED in the circuit.
 You will learn basic programming by `arduino`, a computer language for beginners.

 After successful completion of the course assignment, you will receive _Blink_ [badge](../../badges/).